-- Don’t put your goggles in the pocket of a breathable jackets because the moisture permeating through your coat will freeze on them.
+- Don’t put your goggles in the pocket of a breathable jacket because the moisture permeating through your coat will freeze on them.
 Need I say more?

 - Don’t let any blowing snow fall inside your goggles when you take them out of your pack and put them on.

-- One you put your goggles on, leave them on.
+- Once you put your goggles on, leave them on.

 - Zip up your hard shell/soft shell all the way up around your neck to limit the amount of moist air from inside your clothing that might vent up your neck and into your goggles.